matztam/mikrotik-wifi-manager/README.md

 - Saving new Wi-Fi settings automatically triggers a reconnect attempt.
 Leave password/token fields empty to retain the currently stored credentials.
 - Runtime settings persist in `/config.json` on LittleFS; the file is created automatically if it does not exist.
 - Scan duration can be adjusted from the UI; changes apply immediately and the value is persisted alongside other settings.
+- Handy for provisioning: connect once at home, store the campground or marina credentials, and the MikroTik will reconnect automatically when you arrive on site.

 ## Prepare the MikroTik